chefdog/azure-ng-codecoverage/README.md

 ```

 In order to build the angular project we add another npm task, but this time it is a custom task.
+It basically executes the build command located in the package.json file with the additional param `--prod`
 ```
 - task: Npm@1
   inputs: